sunnyhuang101/Academic-Writing-Expert/README.md

 A pop-up menu shows next-step writing suggestions based on user's current input text.
 The left column are suggestions for grammar patterns, sorted from patterns with high to low frequencies in corpus.
 The right column is the corresponding collocations for the grammar pattern.
 Users can click on the collocation to autocomplete the collocation in their text.
 <img src="./imgs/interactive.png" width="700px" />
 <br>

 ##### Sentence Example
-Academic Writing Expert also provides users with sentence examples to show users how to use the grammar patterns well
+Academic Writing Expert also provides users with sentence examples to show users how to use the grammar patterns well.
+All you need to do is just click on the "show example" button
 <p align="left">
 <img src="./imgs/example.png" width="700px" />
 </p>
 <br>

 ##### Spell Checker
 Our system also inclues a spell checker to automatically detect if user's input text has any typo and offer three possible corrections
 <img src="./imgs/spell.png" width="700px" />
 <br>

 ### Algorithms